codingthegr8t/system-health-check/README.md

 ## Running the Application
 To start the system health monitor, run the main.py script:
 *  `python main.py`
-- or
 *  `./main.py`
 The application will begin monitoring your system resources based on your config.ini settings and log events to logfile.log.
 If you want to use schedule tasks this option is possible but I would not recommend using cronjob.
-The script already has build-in runtime so cronjob would be not needed.
+The script already has build-in scheduled check so cronjob is not needed.

 # Contact